miguelblanca/eventsHubot/README.md

 https://s1.ticketm.net/dam/c/ab4/6367448e-7474-4650-bd2d-02a8f7166ab4_106161_RETINA_LANDSCAPE_16_9.jpg</strong>

 # Known Issues
-Error handling when object is undefined in the API response.
+Error handling when object is undefined in the API response.<br>
-Error handling when date is not valid.
+Error handling when date is not valid.<br>
-Random results in the search.
+Random results in the search.<br>